 Join our team

-Are you a passionate Occupational Therapist looking for a new opportunity?
+Are you a passionate professional looking for a unique opportunity?

-Making Connections Toowoomba (MCT) has grown into a vibrant and well-resourced clinic offering specialised programs for neurodivergent young people, and their caregivers.
-With warm and welcoming therapy spaces, a supportive culture, and a commitment to professional growth, we’re ready to welcome our next exceptional clinician in 2026… Think of yourself as our next unicorn!
+Making Connections Toowoomba (MCT) has grown into a vibrant and well-resourced multidisciplinary clinic offering specialised programs and services for neurodivergent young people and their caregivers.
+We are intentionally small by design—this allows us to stay true to our values, maintain genuine relationships, and focus on being the best fit for the families we support.
+With warm and welcoming therapy spaces, a supportive culture, and a commitment to professional growth, we're always on the lookout for skilled and enthusiastic professionals to join our team.

-- Smart - not just in skills and knowledge, but in emotional smarts: who listens, connects, and celebrates the small wins that make the biggest difference.
+not just in skills and knowledge, but in emotional smarts: someone who listens, connects, and celebrates the small wins that make the biggest difference.

 What’s Special About This Position